hykilpikonna/hykilpikonna/README.md

 ### 🐱 Hi there, I'm Azalea!

-I'm Azalea Gui, a third-year undergrad at the University of Toronto, studying computer science and psychology.
-I find joy in designing modern web frontends and doing research in machine learning and audio / signal-processing projects.
+I'm Azalea Gui, a 4th year CS undergrad at the University of Toronto.
+I find joy in designing modern web frontends and doing research in machine learning and audio/speech/music signal-processing projects.
 I published the [FAD toolkit](https://github.com/microsoft/fadtk) during my last research project on [improving the evaluation of generative music](https://arxiv.org/abs/2311.01616).
 I've also been doing independent research on creating an AI transgender voice training assistant.

 I also love rhythm games and cats =^･-･^=